Explanations of Car Body Types

 Coupe

 A coupe car typically features a fixed sloping rear roofline and usually have limited rear volume.
-A coupe tends to be a two-door car and appeals to people who want a sportier looking car.
+With a lower roofline than a saloon or a hatchback, the coupe has a more aggressive and dynamic look, which is often associated with speed and performance.
+However, the passenger compartment of a coupe car may feel more cramped than a saloon.
+A coupe tends to be a two-door car and appeals to people who want a sportier looking car that's fun to drive.
 The ideal coupe offers performance and style for a thrilling drive, as well as value for money.

 At GB Vehicle Leasing, we have competitive rates on a wide choice of coupes such as BMW M4 Coupe, BMW 2 Series Coupe and Jaguar F-Type Coupe.
 Alternatively, go electric with the BMW i4 Gran Coupe.
 Typically, a coupe is smaller in size, two-doors and slightly sportier than a saloon car.